Neural Stem cells therapy for Parkinson Disease

 Diagnosis of Parkinsonian Syndromes

-Diagnosis can be challenging, but patients we have treated at the regeneration center for PD generally don’t show significant abnormalities in lab panels or blood tests, but trained neurologists can usually notice irregularities in Cerebrospinal fluid biomarkers and through the use of radiography tools such as brain MRI or CT Scan.[2]
+Diagnosis can be challenging, but patients we have treated at the regeneration center for PD generally don’t show significant abnormalities in lab panels or blood tests.
+Still, trained neurologists can usually notice irregularities in Cerebrospinal fluid biomarkers through radiography tools such as brain MRI or CT Scan.[2]

 The symptoms of Parkinson’s are progressive, but each patient shows a different rate of progression.
-Losing Motion function causes a decline in the overall quality of life, and drugs have shown minimal effects in clinical trials and treatments around the world.
-For severe cases, traditional medicine has virtually no effect and can make it even more difficult to control the symptoms due to new side effects.
-Severe patients often demonstrate catalepsy and can develop other complications, such as lung respiratory failure, Parkinson’s disease psychosis, and Parkinson’s related hallucinations.
+Losing Motion function causes a decline in the overall quality of life, and drugs have shown minimal effects in clinical trials and treatments worldwide.
+For severe cases, traditional medicine has virtually no impact and can make it even more challenging to control the symptoms due to new side effects.
+Severe patients often demonstrate catalepsy and can develop other complications, such as lung respiratory failure, Parkinson’s disease psychosis, and Parkinson’ s-related hallucinations.

-Pharmaceutical-based solutions have shown to be ineffective for symptomatic patients and cannot alter the course of the degenerative disorder.
+Pharmaceutical-based solutions are ineffective for symptomatic patients and cannot alter the course of the degenerative disorder.
 Drug-based treatments cannot raise the number of neuron cells, thus making most of the traditional treatment options ineffective.

 Genetic Testing for Parkinson’s

 Hereditary neurodegenerative diseases occur when genetic mutations are passed from the parents to their children.
 A genetic disease, however, can be due to environmental causes or hereditary.
-Random mutations can cause some genetic conditions in the DNA due to environmental factors or exposure to toxins.
+Random mutations can cause genetic conditions in the DNA due to environmental factors or exposure to toxins.
 Familial (hereditary) PD accounts for less than 15% of all confirmed cases.
-Inherited parkinsonism is either an X-linked dominant pattern or autosomal recessive pattern.
-Each parent carries one copy of the mutated gene, but often do not show any signs or symptoms of the condition.
-For this reason, autosomal recessive PD can often be misdiagnosed dementia with Lewy bodies, multiple system atrophy (MSA) or ALS/MND.
+Inherited parkinsonism is either an X-linked dominant pattern or an autosomal recessive pattern.
+Each parent carries one copy of the mutated gene but often shows no signs or symptoms.
+For this reason, autosomal recessive PD can frequently be misdiagnosed as dementia with Lewy bodies, multiple system atrophy (MSA), or ALS/MND.
 The most common genetic markers used for screening hereditary Parkinsons include LRRK2, Glucocerebrosidase (GBA), RIC3, PARK2, PARK6, PARK7, SYNJ1, PTRHD1, TMEM230, UCHL1, DNAJC6, CYP2D6, VPS13C, PODXL, DNAJC13, CHCHD2, and RAB39B.
 Recent research also suggests that abnormalities in tau proteins are also a potential cause of familial parkinsonism and frontotemporal dementia.[3]

-The Regeneration center offers gene sequencing tests for 18 of the most common genes causes associated with Parkinson’s disease and monogenic parkinsonism related conditions.
+The Regeneration Center offers gene sequencing tests for 18 of the most common gene causes associated with Parkinson’s disease and monogenic parkinsonism-related conditions.
 The genes we can test for include: SLC6A3, LRRK2, DNAJC6, FBXO7, GCH1, PARK7, VPS35, PINK1, PRKRA, PRKN, SNCA, SPR, TH, CHCHD2, MAPT, ATP13A2, ATP7B & DCTN1

-Please note we do not offer gene therapy for Parkinson’s disease but offer the gene testing services for existing patients looking to confirm a diagnosis or who are displaying classical signs of parkinsonism can benefit from molecular diagnostic testing.
-The panels offered by the Regen Center covers genes with recessive, dominant and X-linked inheritance patterns which are useful in clarifying the risk of recurrence and in helping to determine which relatives might be at risk based on the family history.
+Please note we do not offer gene therapy for Parkinson’s disease but offer gene testing services for existing patients looking to confirm a diagnosis or who are displaying classical signs of Parkinsonism and can benefit from molecular diagnostic testing.
+The panels offered by the Regen Center cover genes with recessive, dominant, and X-linked inheritance patterns, which help clarify the risk of recurrence and help to determine which relatives might be at risk based on the family history.

-Parkinson’s disease and some of the symptoms are treatable but parkinson’s cure using gene therapy is not available.
-Recent developments in gene editing and exosome therapy do offer hope for a potential cure for Parkinson, but the research is still in its infancy and not proven to be consistent.
-Traditional therapies for PD consists of several components to counter low levels of dopamine neurotransmitter in the brain with the most common one being pharmaceutical medications.
-Anti-Parkinson medications are effective for some patients allowing the disease to be under control for many years.
-Over time, however, the effect of new Parkinson drugs may decrease.
-Therefore, frequent adjustments of the medications are necessary at certain intervals to ensure the treatments remain effective.
+Parkinson’s disease and some of the symptoms are treatable, but Parkinson’s cure using gene therapy is not available.
+Recent developments in gene editing and exosome therapy do offer hope for a potential treatment for Parkinson’s.
+However, the research is still in its infancy and has not proven consistent.
+Traditional therapies for PD consist of several components to counter low levels of dopamine neurotransmitters in the Brain, with the most common one being pharmaceutical medications.
+Anti-Parkinson medications are effective for some patients, allowing the disease to be under control for many years.
+Over time, however, the effect of new Parkinson’s drugs may decrease.
+Therefore, frequent adjustments of the medications are necessary at specific intervals to ensure the treatments remain effective.

 The most common medications for Parkinson’s Disease include:stemcell-medications-parkinsons-stem cell treatment

-• Levodopa (L-Dopa) – Levodopa medication is a precursor of dopamine and assists nerve cells in absorbing the medication and converting into dopamine.
-L-Dopa has positive effects on mobility, against muscle stiffness, but also tremors.
-However, after a long period of L-Dopa therapy results become to cause a variety of side effects, including hyperkinesia (unpredictable and uncontrollable movements) and on-off phenomena.
-To counteract fluctuating levels of efficacy in advanced stages of shaking palsy, some patients have a dopamine producing pump installed internally that to delivers the dopamine continuously via an implanted probe into the small intestine or under the skin.
+• Levodopa (L-Dopa) – Levodopa medication is a dopamine precursor and assists nerve cells in absorbing the medication and converting it into dopamine.
+L-Dopa has positive effects on mobility, muscle stiffness, and tremors.
+However, after a long period of L-Dopa therapy, results become to cause a variety of side effects, including hyperkinesia (unpredictable and uncontrollable movements) and on-off phenomena.
+To counteract fluctuating levels of efficacy in advanced stages of shaking palsy, some patients have a dopamine-producing pump installed internally that delivers the dopamine continuously via an implanted probe into the small intestine or under the skin.

-• Carbidopa-levodopa (Sinemet) – This new medication is a combination of carbidopa and levodopa.
-This more modern medication can prevent the destruction of levodopa in the digestive tract and can also help reduces some undesired side effects such as nausea.
+• Carbidopa-levodopa (Sinemet)—This new medication combines carbidopa and levodopa.
+This more modern medication can prevent the destruction of levodopa in the digestive tract and help reduce undesired side effects, such as nausea.

-• Dopamine Agonists – This group of PD medications mimics the effects of dopamine on brain cells causing neuron cells to react to them exactly as they would to natural dopamine.
-These medications also increase the effect of the existing dopamine (pramipexole, lisuride, ropinirole).
-Newer forms of dopamine agonists ensure consistent even drug levels throughout the day and must be taken in part only once a day (extended-release ropinirole, extended-release pramipexole) for increasing dopamine levels.
+• Dopamine Agonists – This group of PD medications mimics the effects of dopamine on brain cells, causing neuron cells to react to them precisely as they would to natural dopamine.
+These medications also increase the impact of the existing dopamine (pramipexole, lisuride, ropinirole).
+Newer forms of dopamine agonists ensure consistent even drug levels throughout the day.
+They must be taken in part only once daily (extended-release ropinirole, extended-release pramipexole) to increase dopamine levels.
 These medications can also deliver the active ingredient via a dermal patch, which must be changed daily (DescriptionRotigotine patch).
-Side effects of dopamine agonists may occur in the form of daytime fatigue or drowsiness, and the form of compulsive behavior such as compulsive purchasing and gambling addictions.[4]
+Side effects of dopamine agonists may occur in the form of daytime fatigue or drowsiness and the form of compulsive behavior such as compulsive purchasing and gambling addictions.[4]

-• There are also other groups of medications that can help reduce the effects of dopamine (COMT inhibitors such as entacapone and tolcapone) or slow down its breakdown (MAO-B inhibitors such as selegiline and rasagiline).
+• Other groups of medications can help reduce the effects of dopamine (COMT inhibitors such as entacapone and tolcapone) or slow down its breakdown (MAO-B inhibitors such as selegiline and rasagiline).

-• Anticholinergics (Biperiden, Bornaprin) can effectively reduce the tremors and movement disorder
+• Anticholinergics (Biperiden, Bornaprin) can effectively reduce tremors and movement disorders.

 • NMDA inhibitors amantadine can help to increase dopamine release and improve mobility for some patients with damage to substantia nigra pars